-D5.7.1 All timed penalties are enforced from when the vehicle is in the black flag area, i.e. the time spent being towed back to the pits does NOT count towards the penalty
+D5.7.1 All timed penalties are enforced from when the vehicle is in the black flag area, i.e. the time spent being towed back to the pits does NOT count towards the penalty.

-Infraction 1st Offense 2nd Offense 3rd Offense Posession of fuel or active fueling outside the fuel area after endurance gridding closes 10 min 20 min DQ Fueling on track DQ - - Speeding in pit area 5 min 20 min DQ Use of tools on the car in the fuel area Warning 10 min DQ More than 3 people in fuel area Warning 10 min DQ Fueling with driver in car 30 min DQ - Fire extinguisher not ready during fueling 10 min 20 min DQ Run out of fuel on track 5 min 5 min 5 min Vehicle Rollover - Warning DQ Passing under yellow Warning Discretionary Discretionary Failure to stop for black flag 10 min Discretionary Discretionary Leaving the course and advancing 5 minutes Discretionary Discretionary Aggressive driving 10 minutes DQ -
+Infraction 1 st Offense 2 nd Offense 3 rd Offense Possession of fuel or active fueling 10 min 20 min DQ outside the fuel area after endurance gridding closes Fueling on track DQ - - Speeding in the pit area 5 min 20 min DQ Use of tools on the car in the fuel area Warning 10 min DQ More than 3 people in the fuel area Warning 10 min DQ Fueling with the driver in the car 30 min DQ - Fire extinguisher not ready during 10 min 20 min DQ fueling Run out of fuel on track 5 min 5 min 5 min Vehicle Rollover - Warning DQ Passing Under Yellow Warning Discretionary Discretionary Failure to stop for a black flag 10 min Discretionary Discretionary Leaving the course and advancing 5 min Discretionary Discretionary Aggressive driving 10 min DQ -